okfde/handelsregister-backup/README.md

 There is a config variable ERROR_1_LIMIT which defines how often this error may occur before the script automatically quits.

+### SIGHUP Proxy on Error

+You can pass the TOR process ID to the scraper and it will send the SIGHUP signal which results in a new TOR IP address.

+    $ python scrape.py -v -s 127.0.0.1 -p 9150 --proxypid 1234

 ## Data

 The database created by the script contains a table called `organizations` which will